peterdgreat/Crypto-Metrics/README.md

 ### Setup
 * Open terminal
-* Clone this project by command git clone(git@github.com:peterdgreat/books-store.git)
+* Clone this project by command git clone(https://github.com/peterdgreat/Countries.git)
-* Cd books-store
+* Cd Countries

 ### install
 Run the following command to have all npm packages dependencies installed: